bids-standard/bids-specification/src/atlas.md

 ## Quantitative atlas examples

-The example below is for PET imaging, but this applies to any quantitative mapping (PET or QMRI).
+The example below is for PET imaging, but this applies to any quantitative mapping (PET or qMRI).
 Compared to anatomical atlases, quantitative atlases give reference values to be compared with.
 Such values can be derived voxel/vertex wise (see case 1) or per region of interest (ROI) (see case 2).
 In the latter case, ROIs are generally derived from an anatomical atlas.

 We created a Molecular Imaging Brain Atlases (MIBA) from 16 subjects who underwent a [11C]PS13 PET scan, a radioligand that quantifies cyclooxygenase-1 (see [source data](https://openneuro.org/datasets/ds004332/versions/1.0.2)).
 Our atlas consists of mean and standard deviations of PS13 target distribution volumes (VT) computed across the 16 subjects at each voxel, in standard MRI spaces.
-We also project these distribution volumes onto the freesurfer cortical surfaces and include these as well.
+We also project these distribution volumes onto the FreeSurfer cortical surfaces and include these as well.
 The goal is to allow researchers with MRI-only data to correlate their results to the distribution volume of PS13.
 The dataset can be found [here](https://openneuro.org/datasets/ds004401/versions/1.1.0).

 ### Case 1: voxel/vertex wise analysis

-Example directory content for a quantitative atlas that provides values at all voxels and/or verteces:
+Example directory content for a quantitative atlas that provides values at all voxels and/or vertices:

 ```Text
 bids/atlas/atlas-ps13/